-All Oregonians’ help is needed to slow coronavirus and keep kids in school, Oregon officials say
+‘Do your part’ to keep kids in school, Oregon officials say

 “It’s with mixed emotions that we are welcoming our kids back to school this year,” Brown said.
 “I know many parents are excited for kids to return to the classroom full time, and at the same time anxious about the delta variant.”

-Schools in Oregon first went remote in March 2020, and many didn’t reopen until a year later.
+Schools in Oregon first went remote in March 2020, and many didn’t reopen their doors until a year later.

 Dr. Dana Braner, physician-in-chief at Oregon Health & Science University children’s hospital, said he has never seen a mental health crisis among children the likes of which he is seeing daily.